 A feed is a file that contains all the information about the products you sell.
 The different pieces of information about your products are described in attributes, which allow customers to search for and find your items.
 Feeds are made up of primary and supplemental feeds.
 Primary feeds are the main, or primary, source for your product data, and supplemental feeds can be used to provide additional data to help meet the Merchant Center requirements.
 Learn more about using feeds

 The advanced feed features are a set of tools that allow you to build a feed within Merchant Center based on raw product data from various sources, such as your website or existing spreadsheets.
 The various data sources are combined within the Merchant Center platform and transformed to meet our requirements.
 Learn more about using advanced feeds

 Google Content API for Shopping (advanced)

-The Google Content API for Shopping is designed for developers who would like to integrate applications with Google Shopping.
-Due to the nature of the Google Content API for Shopping, developers should have some technical know-how and experience in programming applications.
-Learn more about Google Content API for Shopping.
+The Content API for Shopping is designed for developers who would like to integrate applications with Shopping ads.
+Getting started with the Content API is easy if you create an API key.
+Due to the nature of the feature, however, developers should have some technical know-how and experience in programming applications.
+Learn more about Google Content API for Shopping